-Morgan Falls / St. Peter's Dome Professional Review and Guide
+Morgan Falls / St. Peter's Dome Professional Guide

 "This popular hike enters the Chequamegon National Forest and takes you to an unusual and scenic waterfall, tumbling 80 feet down a narrow channel in a gorge.
 From there the trail rises to the highest point in the county with a view all the way to Lake Superior and the Bayfield Peninsula.
 Morgan Falls, plummeting 70 feet down a granite slab, earns mention as the prettiest waterfall in the state.
 That cascade combines with a notable viewpoint, St. Peter’s Dome, to make this an outstanding hike.